Rule of inference: First-order logic

 As one of the founding fathers of modern logic, Gottlob Frege (1848–1925) explored some of the foundational concepts of first-order logic.

 First-order logic also employs the logical operators from propositional logic but includes additional devices to articulate the internal structure of propositions.
 Basic propositions in first-order logic consist of a predicate, symbolized with uppercase letters like $P$ and $Q$, which is applied to singular terms, symbolized with lowercase letters like $a$ and $b$.
-For example, if $a$ stands for "Aristotle" and $P$ stands for "is a philosopher", the formula $P(a)$ means that "Aristotle is a philosopher".
+For example, if $a$ stands for "Aristotle" and $P$ stands for "is a philosopher", then the formula $P(a)$ means that "Aristotle is a philosopher".
 Another innovation of first-order logic is the use of the quantifiers $\exists$ and $\forall$, which express that a predicate applies to some or all individuals.
-For instance, the formula $\exists x P(x)$ expresses that philosophers exist while $\forall x P(x)$ expresses that everyone is a philosopher.
+For instance, the formula $\exists x P(x)$ expresses that philosophers exist, while $\forall x P(x)$ expresses that everyone is a philosopher.
 The rules of inference from propositional logic are also valid in first-order logic.
 Additionally, first-order logic introduces new rules of inference that govern the role of singular terms, predicates, and quantifiers in arguments.
 Key rules of inference are universal instantiation and existential generalization.
 Other rules of inference include universal generalization and existential instantiation.